-We used the Camp Free in BC website to find free campsites.
-As we were travelling on a budget, free campsites were ideal.
+We used the Camp Free in BC website to find free campsites and found it very helpful.
+As we were travelling on a budget, free campsites were ideal and there is no shortage in BC Canada.

 This blog will review some of the free campsites we stayed at in BC.